Be-Secure/BeSMasterBench/README.md

     * Performance on scientific reasoning tasks
     * Understanding and generating domain-specific language

-## Open Source POI (Points of Interest) for Benchmarking by Category
+## Open Source POI (Projects of Interest) for Benchmarking by Category

 BeS Master Bench leverages datasets from the following key open source benchmarks, categorized by their primary focus: